dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm externally retrieves an `intermediateDocumentRepresentation`, either by retrieving it from ::Content Addressable Storage:: (CAS) or from the
-::Sidecar:: data provided as part of the resolution request.
+::Sidecar Data:: provided as part of the resolution request.
 The algorithm takes in a **did:btc1** `identifier`, a `identifierComponents` object and a `resolutionOptions` object.
 It returns an `initialDocument`, which is a conformant DID document validated